ga-curriculum/ejs/adding-a-show-route/README.md

 });
 ```

 For now, all this route will do is listen for a request and then `console.log` the attached `req.params`.
-Click on a few of the links in the browser, and examine your terminal.
+Click on a few of the links in the browser and examine your terminal.
 You should see that `req.params` is an object that looks something like `{ itemId: 1 }`, where `1` will be replaced with the index of the item you clicked on.

 ### Pass data to `show` page